- What is Data Visualization?

 Google Charts is a powerful visualization tool that works with dynamic data.
 The outputs are based on HTML and SVG, so they can efficiently work with the browser without requiring any additional plugins.
 It comes with data sources like Google Spreadsheets, Google Fusion Tables, Salesforce, and other SQL databases.
 The tool comes with a gallery that contains a variety of visualizations that you can use for your purpose.

-- There are a more comprehensive range of chart formats available
+- There is a more comprehensive range of chart formats available

 - It works well with dynamic data